ucsb-cs16/f22/_lab/lab01.md

 <hr />

-Everything below this line is for TAs/LAs.
-Students are welcome to read it&mdash;there are no secrets here&mdash;but you don't really need to.

 # What we are working on today

 * You'll be introduced to the primary TA for your section, and the TAs/LAs helping them out.